kuzudb/kuzudb.github.io/docs/blog/meet-kuzu.md

 designed for high scalability and very fast querying.
 We are releasing Kùzu today under a permissible MIT license.
-Through years of research on GDBMSs, we observed a lack of highly efficient GDBMS in the market that adopts state-of-the-art querying and storage techniques and very easy to integrate into applications, similar to DuckDB or SQLite.
-Kùzu aims to fill this space and evolve into the go-to open-source system to develop graph database applications, e.g., to manage and query your knowledge graphs, and graph analytics pipelines, e.g., in the Python data science ecosystem.
+Through years of research on GDBMSs, we observed a lack of highly efficient GDBMS in the market that adopts state-of-the-art querying and storage techniques and that can very easilyl integrate into applications, similar to DuckDB or SQLite.
+Kùzu aims to fill this space and evolve into the go-to open-source system to develop graph database applications, e.g., to manage and query your knowledge graphs, and develop graph machine learning and analytics pipelines, e.g., in the Python data science ecosystem.

 Kùzu's core architecture is informed by 6 years of research we conducted at University of Waterloo on an earlier prototype GDBMS called [GraphflowDB](http://graphflow.io/).